 Simple English definitions for legal terms

-Read a random definition: Washington Case-Law
+Read a random definition: order of the day

 Comparative legislation is a type of comparative law that aims to find similarities between modern legal systems.
 It helps us understand how laws are developed and how they affect society.
 It also encourages people to think about legal issues on a global scale.
 This is different from descriptive comparative law, which focuses on comparing legal systems without trying to find commonalities.